Shakhi Zinda Necropolis, Samarkand

 The last construction is the main entrance to the crypt Shakhi Zinda, which completes the whole ensemble.
 The inscription on the main entrance reads: "This magnificent building created Abdulazizhanom-son Ulugbek-Guragana, son of Shah Rukh, son of Amir Timur-Guragana in 838 year (1434/35 AD).
 After rising to 36 steps, you will find yourself on an open gallery.
 Here the left and right are crypts - the mausoleum of Tamerlane's relatives.
 The gallery ends with a round courtyard with a vaulted arch.
-Under it the right ancient carved door, which leads to the main shrine ensemble Shakhi Zinda - Mausoleum Kusam ibn Abbas, a cousin of the Prophet Muhammad.
-The people There is a legend about him as the Shakhi Zinda, the Living King.
+Under it, on the right there is an ancient carved door, which leads to the main shrine of ensemble Shakhi Zinda - Mausoleum of Kusam ibn Abbas, a cousin of the Prophet Muhammad.
+There is a legend about him as the Shakhi Zinda, the Living King.